-Trump's Comments About Family Separation At The Oct.
-22 Debate Have People Horrified
+Trump's Response About Family Separation & Immigration At The Debate Was So Troubling

 On Thursday, Oct.
 22, President Trump and former Vice President Joe Biden faced off for a second and final debate.
 At the debate, moderator Kristen Welker asked the candidates about their stance on policies regarding immigration and Trump's notorious "zero-tolerance" family separation policy — and viewers were less than impressed with the president's commentary on the issue.
 Many thought Trump's comments about family separation at the Oct.
 22 debate were callous, considering he did not share if there was a plan for how kids would be reunited with their families.